Unplanned Second Pregnancy, Third or Fourth Pregnancy [How to Explore Your Options]

-If you’re considering adoption for your baby because you already have a child (or two, or three, etc.) and you’re not sure you are equipped to raise another, there is absolutely nothing wrong with exploring your options.
+If you’re facing an unplanned pregnancy when you already have a child (or children) and you’re not sure you are equipped to raise another, you have options, including parenting, adoption, and abortion.

 You know the realities of pregnancy and parenting, and now you’re asking yourself: What do I do?

 American Adoptions can help.
 You can call 1-800-ADOPTION at any time to get free, unbiased support and information on all of your options — not just adoption.

 It’s important to remember that an unexpected second or third pregnancy doesn’t mean you have to parent your child.
 You have the same unplanned pregnancy options as every other pregnant woman, whether this is:

 An unplanned third pregnancy

 Or even an unintended fourth, fifth or sixth pregnancy.

 What are my options if I’m experiencing an unexpected second pregnancy or third pregnancy?